Audi chose the 2019 Los Angeles Auto Show to host the world premiere of the all-new e-tron Sportback electric SUV.

 Based on the e-tron quattro that went on sale in Canada earlier this year, this latest model stands out with a sloping roofline that creates a coupe-like profile—the big design trend spreading across the auto industry.

-- Also: 2019 Audi e-tron Quattro: This is the Production Vehicle
+- Also: 2019 Audi e-tron quattro: Electric is the Way Forward

 The powertrain is the same, namely a pair of liquid-cooled electric motors (one in front, another in the rear).
 Torque distribution between the two axles is managed electronically.
 Selective braking does the same between the two rear wheels.

 A liquid-cooled 95-kWh battery the size of a twin mattress supplies energy to the motors.
 Mounted under the cabin floor, it is exceptionally rigid and crash-proof thanks to a solid protective frame and an aluminum laminate that holds the 36 cell modules.
 More importantly, it provides a range of 400 kilometres.

 The charging flap is located on the driver’s side, just ahead of the door.
 One port allows traditional AC charging and another port is designed for DC fast charging.
 At up to 150 kW, the battery reaches 80 percent of its capacity in just under half an hour.

 What about performance?
 Well, the 2020 Audi e-tron Sportback weighs nearly 2.5 metric tons like the regular e-tron, but it still manages to sprint from 0-100 km/h in 6.6 seconds.
 That’s because the motors generate a combined 265 kilowatts, or 355 horsepower, while peak torque is rated at 414 pound-feet.
 A boost mode temporarily increases output to 402 horsepower and torque to 490 pound-feet.